 Primary Care Paramedics

-Primary Care Paramedics provide symptom relief through the administration of six medications:
+Primary Care Paramedics provide symptom relief through the administration of seven medications:

 Advanced Care Paramedics